 - If the alarms have batteries, replace the batteries at least twice a year.
-If an alarm is “chirping,” this means that the battery is low and needs changing.
+If an alarm is “chirping,” this means that the battery is low and needs to be changed.

 - Clean alarms with a vacuum cleaner, without removing the cover from the alarm.